Search results for

 Umme Aimon Shabbir / Android Authority

-Soda is a beauty camera for Android.
-It features one-touch makeup and filter combinations, real-time beauty effects, and a variety of skin-optimized color filters.
-There’s also the portrait effect, which allows you to adjust focus with a single tap.
+Soda is an Android beauty camera that features one-touch makeup and filter combinations, real-time beauty effects, and a variety of skin-optimized color filters.
+It also has the portrait effect, which allows you to adjust focus with a single tap.
 The best thing is that you don’t have to compromise on quality; you can get high-resolution pictures with this app.

 Koda Cam-Photo Editor 1998